 How can we respond to the legalization of euthanasia in Canada?

-Contact your political representatives – The federal government recently introduced Bill C-7, An Act to Amend the Criminal Code (medical assistance in dying), loosening rules and expanding eligibility for medically-provided euthanasia / assisted suicide.
+Contact your political representatives – In October 2020, the federal government introduced Bill C-7, An Act to Amend the Criminal Code (medical assistance in dying), loosening rules and expanding eligibility for medically-provided euthanasia / assisted suicide.

 On Oct.
 20, the Canadian Conference of Catholic Bishops released a statement condemning Bill C-7, identifying the need for palliative care, and calling on Catholics and all people of good will to contact elected officials to express opposition to the legislation.
 The CCCB statement also affirms: “Similarly, all Canadian legislators should recall that no law that permits the taking of innocent human life can ever be morally justified” and raises the question: “How can the federal government in good conscience expand the eligibility to euthanasia and assisted suicide in Canada when our country and its citizens are still unable to offer basic human care to the elderly and dying?”
 Find the Catholic bishops’ statement at: CCCB link English or CECC link French